Prashant-rawal/React-with-TypeScript/lessons/03-PropTypes/B-migrating-from-proptypes.md

 ```

 It's convention to just take the name of your components and tack on -`Props` on to the end.
 You don't have to be overly creative.

-And with that, it's time to move on to [Refactoring from PropTypes, an exercise](Refactoring%20from%20PropTypes,%20an%20exercise.md).